 - Minimally-invasive surgery to remove the nail

 - Nail polish that’s specially medicated

 Do you have any questions about Toenail Fungus treatment in NYC?
-Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists?
-Please contact our office for consultation.
+Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor at Manhattan Podiatry?
+Please contact our office for a consultation.

 (212) 389-1886 Manhattan Foot Specialists (Midtown) 51 East 25th Street, Ste 451, NY 10010

 (212) 389-9918 Manhattan Foot Specialists (Union Square) 55 W 17th St Ste 106, NY 10011